Wingkelinks/myswim_MSP3/TESTING.md

   - #### Registration and Log In Pages

-  1. If a user accidentally navigates to the register page, from there they can click on a log in link and vice versa.
+  1. Anybody can register for free.
+Passwords are hashed for using [Werkzeug Security](https://werkzeug.palletsprojects.com/en/2.0.x/utils/).
+If a user accidentally navigates to the register page, from there they can click on a log in link and vice versa.

   2. The username and password validators are in place and check that users are meeting the requirements for both registration and log in processes.